BenjaminTan99/CRUD-User-Ranking-System/UserRankingSystem/README.md

 However, this bug should not affect the APIs on their own. e.g. Adding user 1 and 2 then deleting user 1 and adding the another user will result in the new user having ID 3.

+There is also a possibility of the original database being filled with some data.
+Please reset or create a new database before testing.

+**File structure**
 Below is the overall file structure of the user ranking system.

 UserRankingSystem/